5 Things to Know Before Starting a Career in Marketing

 It is very common to start your career as a generalist, but over the years you should identify the areas you do and don’t like.
 I have really benefited from having a focus area and building expertise.
 In 2018, when I moved to Toronto from Turkey, I was a newcomer to the country and found myself in a completely new job market.
 The fact that I specialized in Inbound Marketing was the key factor that helped me get a job in no time because I could differentiate myself from the candidate pool.
 The same goes with my husband – he was able to find a job quickly because of his specialization in his particular field.

-If you want to learn more about choosing a specialization in digital marketing, THIS VIDEO can be very helpful to you.
+If you want to learn more about choosing a specialization in digital marketing, this resource will be very helpful to you.